 Even though banks impose the strictest security policies, the risk of cyber security breaches and falling victim to attacks, such as ransomware, malware, phishing, and denial of service attacks, are quite high, which can lead to heavy costs and penalties.
 It can have dramatic consequences for both customers and financial institutions, irrespective of their size.

-Compliance cost increases with the increase as individuals or entities operates in different jurisdictions.
+Compliance costs increase with the increase in individuals or entities operating in different jurisdictions.
 The average cost to meet the various regulatory compliance, such as AML/CFT, is estimated to be ~$5.5 million.
 For non-compliance, it is ~$15 million.

 Growing Need for Financial Crime Compliance